Utah nurse arrested over blood draw: This shouldn't happen again

 "If I have anything to say about it," she added, "it won't happen again."

-Her attorney, Karra Porter, added that a potential civil lawsuit is "not off the table."
+Her attorney, Karra Porter, added that a civil lawsuit is "not off the table."

+At a news conference Monday afternoon, hospital officials praised Wubbels for standing her ground, putting her own safety at risk to uphold hospital policy and defend patient privacy.

+"Her actions are nothing less than exemplary," said Gordon Crabtree, the chief financial officer of University of Utah Health.

+Hospital officials also announced changes to the facility's protocol with law enforcement.
+Among the changes, nurses will no longer work directly with law enforcement, Crabtree said.

-Wubbels is a former Olympic athlete who competed as an Alpine skier in the 1998 and 2002 Winter Olympics.
+Wubbels competed as an Alpine skier in the 1998 and 2002 Winter Olympic Games.
 She has worked at the hospital since 2009.

-The inquiry into her case will be run by Salt Lake County's Unified Police.
+The inquiry will be run by Salt Lake County's Unified Police.
 The district attorney's office will review the findings and determine whether they merit criminal charges.

-The Supreme Court ruled in 2016 that a blood sample cannot be taken without patient consent or a warrant.
+The Supreme Court ruled in 2016 that a blood sample can't be taken without patient consent or a warrant.

-Salt Lake City police updated their blood-draw policy "right away" to match that of the hospital, and the department has already re-trained officers on the updated policy, said police spokeswoman Christina Judd.
+Salt Lake City police updated their blood-draw policy "right away" to match the hospital's, and the department has already re-trained officers on the updated policy, police spokeswoman Christina Judd said.

-Police also met with hospital officials within 24 hours of the incident to figure out "what we needed to change to make sure it didn't happen again," Judd said.
+Police also met with hospital officials within 24 hours to figure out "what we needed to change to make sure it didn't happen again," Judd said.

 "We have a really strong tie to the nurses that we work with.
 The police interact with nurses multiple times a day sometimes, and we never want to fracture that relationship," she said.